-Your are invited to take part in the TREAT research study
+Your child is invited to take part in the TREAT research study

 - ⇒ The TREAT study is a national study organised by King's College London and Guy's and St Thomas' NHS Foundation Trust.
-It is funded by the Department of Health (Efficacy and Mechanism Evaluation programme). - ⇒ We are inviting you to consider giving consent to take part in a research study (also called a clinical trial) comparing two treatments for severe eczema. - ⇒ Before you decide if you would like to take part, it is important for you to understand why this research is being done and what taking part would mean for you. - ⇒ Please take your time to read this information very carefully, before deciding whether you would like to take part. - ⇒ It is entirely up to you whether you take part in this study. - ⇒ Thank you for taking the time to read this information sheet.
+It is funded by the Department of Health (Efficacy and Mechanism Evaluation programme). - ⇒ We are inviting you to consider giving consent for your child to take part in a research study (also called a clinical trial) comparing two treatments for severe eczema. - ⇒ Before you decide if you would like your child to take part, it is important for you to understand why this research is being done and what taking part would mean for your child. - ⇒ Please take your time to read this information very carefully, before deciding whether you would like your child to take part. - ⇒ It is entirely up to you whether your child takes part in this study. - \Rightarrow Thank you for taking the time to read this information sheet.
 We hope you will find this information helpful.